- Questions About Worldwide Church of God (now known as Grace Communion International)

 “If you want people to think you’re an intellectual, use your middle initial.” ~Excerpted from: “Here’s Why Using Your Middle Initial Makes You Look Smarter” by Drake Baer.

-So that why we have: Gerald R. Flurry, David C. Pack, Fred R. Coulter, Roderick C. Meredith (deceased), Gerald E. Weston, John W. Brisby, John W. Ritenbaugh, and William F. Dankenbring (deceased).
+So that is why we have/had: Gerald R. Flurry, David C. Pack, Fred R. Coulter, Roderick C. Meredith (deceased), Gerald E. Weston, Jon W. Brisby, John W. Ritenbaugh, Larry W. Wilson (deceased), Ronald L. Dart (deceased), Alton B Billingsley (deceased), William F. Dankenbring (deceased), et al.

 Wasn’t HWA just an imperfect man who made mistakes?